trekhleb/trekhleb.github.io/src/posts/2020/this-is-how-social-media-could-ruin-your-happiness/index.md

 3. While doing that start thinking that **people have it all** (while [they are not](https://qz.com/1274601/randi-zuckerbergs-advice-for-achieving-your-life-goals-pick-three/)).
 4. Pay attention to their **triumphs** and **victories** only (they won’t show you their **trials, hardships and cost** they paid anyway).

-Here you are! *You don’t know who you are, and thoughts of everybody having everything, and you just having something doesn’t leave your head.
+Here you are! *You don’t know who you are, and thoughts of everybody having everything, and you are just having something doesn’t leave your head.
 Where are you happiness?!* 🧐